District Chief Executive

 A District Chief Executive (DCE) is an appointed public servant who heads a district in Ghana.
 It is an official and nationally recognized position and is similar to that of a mayor of a city in other countries.
 The responsibilities and duties of a district chief executive are enshrined in the Constitution of Ghana.
-There are 212 districts in Ghana with some being municipal and other metropolis.
+There are 216 districts in Ghana with some being municipal and other metropolis.

+Article 213 – District Chief Executive

+(1) There shall be a District Chief Executive for every district who shall be appointed by the President with the prior approval of not less than two-thirds majority of members of the Assembly present and voting at the meeting.

+(2) The District Chief Executive shall: